-- 4.3.
-At no point should performance standards (by agreement of revised operational standards) be relaxed to the point where health and safety and statutory requirements are compromised, and PPP Contractors should continue to comply with the performance standards where possible.
+- 4.3 At no point should performance standards (by agreement of revised operational standards) be relaxed to the point where health and safety and statutory requirements are compromised, and PPP Contractors should continue to comply with the performance standards where possible.
 Where they are unable to do so, because of the Covid-19 emergency they should communicate with the Contracting Authority immediately.
 PPP Contracts contain Authority remedial rights (sometimes called step in rights) in certain circumstances, such as an immediate and serious threat to the health or safety of any user of the facilities and these have contractual consequences.
-The expectation is that the parties will work together so that the services are provided to the required standard to avoid these requiring to be used. - 4.4.
-In some cases, it is possible that performance standards may need to be increased, for example cleaning, and unitary charge payments will need to be adjusted to reflect any required increase in performance requirements.
-Contracting Authorities should consider provisions relating to an Emergency that allow the Authority to instruct additional or alternative services; this provision might not be available or might be differently termed in some contracts.

-- 4.5.
-In some cases, it is possible that changes may be required to facilities, in particular healthcare facilities, at short notice.
+The expectation is that the parties will work together so that the services are provided to the required standard to avoid these requiring to be used. - 4.4 In some cases, it is possible that performance standards may need to be increased, for example cleaning, and unitary charge payments will need to be adjusted to reflect any required increase in performance requirements and take account of developing requirements as the Phases progress.
+Contracting Authorities should consider provisions relating to an Emergency that allow the Authority to instruct additional or alternative services; this provision might not be available or might be differently termed in some contracts. - 4.5 In some cases, it is possible that changes may be required to facilities, in particular healthcare facilities and also educational facilities as the Phases progress, at short notice.
 PPP Contractors and FM providers are expected to use their best efforts to comply with any such requests as quickly as possible and Contracting Authorities are expected to reciprocate and pay reasonable costs incurred in making any such changes.
-We expect any increased costs to be presented on an open book basis.
-All parties, including funders, must recognise that normal contractual processes may not be able to be followed in these circumstances. - 4.6.
-Where an asset is to be temporarily closed (for example if a school has been closed during the emergency) maintenance and any other relevant work must be carried out to keep the asset in a condition so that it can be brought back into use as soon as reasonably practical once the current emergency is over.
-For example, as part of ongoing PPM and statutory compliance it is important that the water system is maintained in a compliant condition. - 4.7.
-PPP Contractors must consider the potential for any available resource to be redeployed to assist in support of other critical facilities, such as healthcare.
+We expect any increased costs to be net costs (taking account of any savings elsewhere) and presented on an open book basis.
+All parties, including funders, must recognise that normal contractual processes may not be able to be followed in these circumstances. - 4.6 Where an asset is to be temporarily closed (for example if a school has been closed during the emergency) maintenance and any other relevant work must be carried out to keep the asset in a condition so that it can be brought back into use as soon as reasonably practical as Phases progress.
+For example, as part of ongoing PPM and statutory compliance it is important that the water system is maintained in a compliant condition. - 4.7 PPP Contractors must consider the potential for any available resource to be redeployed to assist in support of other critical facilities, such as healthcare.